Astros vs. Tigers Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has recorded 127 hits with 19 doubles, three triples, 20 home runs and 73 walks.
-He has driven in 83 runs with four stolen bases.
+- Alex Bregman has 127 hits with 19 doubles, three triples, 20 home runs, 73 walks and 83 RBI.
+He's also stolen four bases.

 Bregman Recent Games